-Unlike many sitcoms of its era, Taxi focused on a group of blue-collar workers who, despite having aspirations of bigger and better careers, were never really destined to be anything other than what they were: cab drivers.
+Unlike many sitcoms of its era, Taxi focused on a group of blue-collar workers who—despite having aspirations of bigger and better careers—were never really destined to be anything other than what they were: cab drivers.
 The series won 18 Emmy Awards during its five-year run and will always be remembered not only for its clever writing but also for some truly quirky characters and sometimes bittersweet storylines.
 On the 40th anniversary of its premiere, here are some behind-the-scenes facts about the beloved sitcom.

 1. THE SERIES WAS INSPIRED BY A MAGAZINE ARTICLE.

 When The Mary Tyler Moore Show ended its successful seven-season run, co-creator James L. Brooks formed a new production company, the John Charles Walters Company, with David Davis, Ed.
 Weinberger, and Stan Daniels, all writer/producers whom he had worked with on The Mary Tyler Moore Show.
 Brooks got the idea to create an ensemble show set at a New York cab company after reading “Night Shifting for the Hip Fleet,” an article about a Greenwich Village taxi garage that ran in New York Magazine in 1975.